chiranjeevipavurala/simple-button-generator/FAQ.md

 Yes, the plugin works independently of your WordPress theme since it generates standalone HTML files.

 ### Is the generated code mobile-friendly?
 Yes, the default styling is responsive and works well on mobile devices.
+The plugin also includes responsive button size options that automatically adapt to different screen sizes - these are perfect for ensuring your buttons look great on phones, tablets, and desktops.

 ### Can I modify the generated HTML file?
 Absolutely!
 The generated HTML file is yours to modify as needed.